iriziotis/jess/README.md

 the RMSD cutoff.
 But if you make it very large execution time will suffer.
 The smaller the better!

-[flags]: optional flags as a string with no spaces:
+[flags] : optional flags as a string with no spaces:
-	 f: see PDB filenames in progress on stderr
+>`f` : see PDB filenames in progress on stderr
-	 n: do not transform coordinates of hit into the template coordinate frame
+>`n` : do not transform coordinates of hit into	the template coordinate frame
-	 i: include matches composed of residues belonging to multiple chains (if template is single-chain), or matches with residues from a single chain
+>`i` : include matches composed of residues belonging to
+      multiple chains (if template is single-chain), or matches with residues from a single chain
 	  (if template has residues from multiple chains)
-	 q: write filename of query instead of PDB ID from HEADER
+>`q` : write filename of query instead of PDB ID from HEADER
-	 e: parse atoms from all models separated by ENDMDL (use with care).
+>`e` : parse atoms from all models separated by ENDMDL (use with
+	  care).
 By default, Jess will only parse the first model

 Example: